ttokunag/Tetris/README.md

 # Tetris
 ### Author: Tomoya Tokunaga(mailto: ttokunag@ucsd.edu)

 This repository contains source files of the game Tetris in Java language.
+This application originally is an assignment in my computer science class.
+I modified and improved the original version by adding some new features.<br>
 You can play the game by first cloning or downloading this repository, and move to `src` directory under `Tetris`.
 Finally, please call **`make`** or **`make play`** command in the terminal if you use MacOS or Linux.
 For the Windows users, first `javac *.java` and then `java Main`.

 ## How to Play